wp-document-revisions/wp-document-revisions/readme.txt

 * Translations now curated on [collaborative edditing platform GlotPress](http://translations.benbalter.com/projects/wp-document-revisions/) if any user would like to submit a translation ([no technical knowledge necessary](http://translations.benbalter.com/projects/how-to-translate))
 * If you would like to help out by testing early releases, please try the continously updated [development version](https://github.com/benbalter/WP-Document-Revisions/tree/develop).
 Any [feedback](https://github.com/benbalter/WP-Document-Revisions/issues?direction=desc&sort=created&state=open), technical or prose is helpful.
 * Added Spanish Translation Support (es_ES -- special thanks to [TradiArt](http://www.tradiart.com/))
+* Document URL slug (used for archive and prefixing all documents) now customizable via settings page and translatable. (e.g., http://domain.com/documentos/2012/04/test.txt rather than /documents/)
 * Subscribers and unauthenticated users no longer have the ability to read revisions by default (you can override this setting using the [Members plugin](http://wordpress.org/extend/plugins/members/).
 * Attempts to access unauthorized files now properly respond with HTTP code 403 (rather than 500 previously).
 Note: attempting to access private documents will continue to result in 404s.
 * Enhanced authentication prior to serving files now provides developers more granular control of permissions via `serve_document_auth` filter.
 * Better Edit Flow support (can now toggle document support on and off using native Edit Flow user interface).
 Note: You may need to manually toggle on custom status support for documents after upgrading.
-* Default document upload director now honors WordPress-wide defaults
+* Default document upload directory now honors WordPress-wide defaults and features enhanced multisite support
 * Ability to separate documents on server by site subfolder on multisite installs

 = 1.2.4 =